-“I remember when we were 12, 13 years gold, he was able to climb the hardest (mountains) here, and he was absolutely the best,” childhood friend Andrea Agostini told inCycle TV, speaking outside the flat bread sandwich bar once owned by Pantani's family and so the centre of so much of his cycling success.
+“I remember when we were 12, 13 years old, he was able to climb the hardest (mountains) here, and he was absolutely the best,” Agostini told inCycle TV, speaking outside the flat bread sandwich bar once owned by Pantani's family and so the centre of so much of his cycling success.

-But age and success brought changes.
-“He changed when he was out of this city,” Agostini said.
-On the road, he was a superstar, "but when he came back here, “he was the simple Marco again.
+"He changed when he was out of this city,” he explained.
+On the road, he was a superstar, "but when he came back here, he was the simple Marco again.
 He had two faces.
 He had a mask.
 It was strange for me to see this double life."